 While they’re normally thought of as separate issues, sometimes, weight gain leads to a loss of your hair.
 One reason for this connection is your overall health.
 When you’re fully healthy, your skin, nails and hair all look healthy.
 When you start gaining unwanted weight, your overall health deteriorates.
-Look to the Manhattan-based integrative health practice at Vitality NP Family Health and nurse practitioner Svetlana Pyatigorskaya for solutions.
+Look to the Manhattan-based integrative health practice at Vitality NP NYC and nurse practitioner Svetlana Pyatigorskaya for solutions.
 Call today for a consultation.

 Is There a Link Between Weight Gain and Hair Loss?

 While no studies support a direct link between weight gain and hair loss, gaining weight generally impacts your entire body.
 Extra weight stresses your skeleton, musculature, immune system, skin and hair, so it’s possible there’s an indirect link.
 Certainly, acne breakouts and brittle hair seem to occur when you’re overweight.

 If you’re experiencing weight gain and hair loss, Vitality NP NYC can help you.
 This New York City holistic clinic successfully provides long-term solutions to age-related health issues and focuses on longevity treatments.
 Nurse practitioner Svetlana Pyatigorskaya offers a variety of:

 Both men and women can lose their hair.
 It can be temporary or permanent, sudden or gradual.
 You lose approximately 50 to 100 strands of hair a day, every day, either from your scalp or another part of your body.
 You usually notice significant hair loss in one of several ways: